 If you can’t find the answer to your question below, contact us using our ‘contact us‘ page and we’ll endevour to get back to you within 24 hours.
 If it’s a common question and one that we don’t already cover, we’ll add it to our FAQ (frequently asked questions) pages.

-how can I prevent my wood fence from turning gray?
+how can I prevent my wood fence from turning grey?

 Wooden fence panels will naturally turn grey or silver over time as a result of the Suns UV (Ultra Violet) rays and weathering i.e rain and wind.
 If the fence panels are new, they can be treated with a UV resistant exterior wood oil suitable for fences.
 Alternatively, using a clear decking oil with UV filters will also help to protect the colour of the timber.

-One thing to keep in mind is that these oils will not stop the wood turning gray over time and will only slow the process down, much like a suntan cream does on skin.
-If the fence panels have are losing or lost their colour, this can be restored by either using a coloured wood preservative or a coloured exterior wood oil or coloured decking oil.
+One thing to keep in mind is that these wood oils will not stop the natural greying process but will slow it down, much like a suntan cream protects skin from UV damage.
+If fence panels are losing or have lost their colour, this can be restored by either using a coloured wood preservative or a coloured exterior wood oil or coloured decking oil.

 What’s the difference between a decking stain and fence stain?